 Appointment of Supreme Court Judges

-The appointment of the Chief Justice of India is from the Supreme Court’s senior-most judge who is deemed qualified to assume the position.
+The appointment of the Chief Justice of India is from the Supreme Court’s senior-most judge, who is deemed qualified to assume the position.
 The Union Minister of Law, Justice, and Company Affairs will seek the outgoing Chief Justice of India’s recommendation for the appointment of the next Chief Justice of India at the appropriate time.
 Following receipt of the Chief Justice of India’s proposal, the Union Minister of Law, Justice, and Corporate Affairs will forward it to the Prime Minister, who will advise the President on the appointment.

-When a vacancy in the office of a Supreme Court Judge is expected, the Chief Justice of India will launch a proposal and transmit it to the Union Minister of Law, Justice, and Corporate Affairs for filling the vacancy.
+When a vacancy in the office of a Supreme Court Judge is expected, the Chief Justice of India will launch a proposal and transmit it to the Union Minister of Law, Justice, and Corporate Affairs to fill the vacancy.
 The Chief Justice of India’s opinion on the appointment of a Supreme Court Judge should be made in consultation with a collegium of the Supreme Court’s four senior-most puisne judges.

-Jurisdiction and Powers of Supreme Court
+Jurisdiction and Powers of the Supreme Court

 Below, you will find the types of jurisdiction dealt with by the Supreme Court and its powers.